Abungo-w/2420-assignment3-p2/README.md

 ```

 ## Web Server Result
-This is what the webpage should look like when you enter your Arch Linux droplet load balancer IP address on a web browser.
+This is what the webpage should look like when you enter your load balancer IP address on a web browser.
 ![The webpage for index.html](./assets/server1.png)

 This is what your file server should look like when you enter `<your-load-balancer-IP-address>/documents` on a web browser.